 Image credit: deucecitieshenhouse.com

 You can build a wooden fence with a little bit of distance between the slats, provided you have some shrubs or trees that can fill the empty space, to ensure privacy.
+I’m a sucker for greenery, and I couldn’t imagine having a wood fence without at least a few plants set against it!
 Feel free to study this idea from all angles on deucecitieshenhouse.com.

 Image credit: nextluxury.com